marisolpalmero/GREEN-bof/GreenCharterProposal.md

    - Providing YANG models to control and optimize energy usage in network devices, including energy saving capabilities.
    - Developing or selecting a framework to collect, aggregate, and consume the above mentioned metrics and attributes developed in the WG from existing and new devices of almost every kind.

-It may be complex and time-consuming to attempt to address all issues related to power consumption and energy efficiency in one step, but it can be practical to select building-blocks that enhances both static capability of devices related to inventory attributes and dynamic energy efficiency metrics will contribute to a more sustainable lifecycle for network devices.
-The GREEN WG will consider approaches to facilitate the emergence of tools that will serve as a foundation for new energy efficiency strategies.
-To ensure the effectiveness and alignment of these efforts, the GREEN Working Group will closely coordinate with the IVY Working Group.
+It may be complex and time-consuming to attempt to address all issues related to power consumption and energy efficiency in a single step.
+It can be practical to define building-blocks that enhance both static device capabilities (related to inventory attributes) and dynamic energy efficiency metrics contributing to a more sustainable network device lifecycle.
+The GREEN WG will provide tools that will serve as a foundation for new energy efficiency strategies.
+To ensure the effectiveness and alignment of these efforts, the GREEN Working Group will closely coordinate with the IVY Working Group for inventory related extensions.

 **Out of Scope**